 While at this point he had some prior programming experience, his lack of understanding of the depth of the software delivery process caused him to ask for features that he thought would be useful at the time but later realized didn’t make sense strategically given his limited budget.

-He had the developer working on long term scaling features early in the project instead of having them focus on features that would help move the business forwarded and start generating revenue.
+He had the developer working on long-term scaling features early in the project instead of having them focus on features that would help move the business forward and start generating revenue.

 Getting blinded by the sparkle of feature development

-After a few months they didn’t have a working product and were running out of budget forcing them to scrap the everything and try building the project on Wordpress.
+After a few months, they didn’t have a working product and were running out of budget forcing them to scrap everything and try building the project on WordPress.

 You Can’t Outsource Vision

-Rory says for technical founders “you can’t outsource vision, that’s a big mistake, the software developer has to have the same vision as the owner of the company”
+Rory says that, for technical founders, “you can’t outsource vision.
+That’s a big mistake -- the software developer has to have the same vision as the owner of the company.”

-When you’re dealing with a non-technical founder two of the most important elements to a successful outsourcing venture are budget and technical ability.
+When you’re dealing with a non-technical founder, two of the most important elements of a successful outsourcing venture are budget and technical ability.

-- Budget: if you don’t have a big enough budget the developer wont have enough time to get over the curve of learning your business.
+- Budget: if you don’t have enough budget, the developer won’t have enough time to get over the curve of learning your business.

-- Technical ability: unless you have someone on your team like a CTO who can communicate with the developer on the same level and that you trust with your budget you should work with an agency who can help you manage the project.
-It’s rare to find a developer with both the ability to manage the business side of things and also go out and build your software but you need that one way or the other.
-If you don’t have someone internally who can help manage the project and your budget you’ll need to find an agency that can help you do that.
+- Technical ability: unless you have someone on your team like a CTO who can communicate with the developer and that you trust with your budget, you should work with an agency that can help you manage the project.
+It’s rare to find a developer with both the ability to manage the business side of things and also go out and build your software, but you need both of these things one way or the other.
+If you don’t have someone internally who can help manage the project and your budget, you’ll need to find an agency that can help you do that.